|

 The cat, who now seemed to be standing guard over her, growled

-a warning at him.
-But, No, said Wilawen, patting its
+a warning but, No, she said, patting its shoulder,

-And, to the elfs surprise and relief, the cat stepped aside,
+And, to the elfs relief, the cat stepped aside, the drow

-the drow released him, and he crawled to his beloved, and took
+released him, and he crawled to his beloved, and took her in his

 Eryn Carantaur